 *NEW PLEASE READ: Effective June 1, 2015, the College of Dentistry will begin to accept DMD applications from out-of-state candidates for the entering Fall 2016 class.
-The combined PhD/DMD program will also accept both in-state and out-of-state candidates, (pending Board of Trustees approval).
+The combined PhD/DMD program will also accept both in-state and out-of-state candidates.
+We are experiencing high AADSAS volume right now and we appreciate your continued patience!

-To be considered for the PhD/DMD program, all candidates must express interest in writing and contact Carolyn Feller by September 1.
+FOR COMBINED (PhD/DMD) DEGREE 7-year program APPLICANTS ONLY: To be considered for the PhD/DMD program, all candidates must express interest in writing and contact Dr. Herve Sroussi (firstname.lastname@example.org) by September 1.
+Interested candidates must include a written statement regarding interest in the combined PhD/DMD degree program in your email to Dr. Sroussi.
 Specialty program/PhD combined program candidates should refer to the bar on the left side of this page.
+If you are only applying for the DMD program, you do not need to contact Dr. Sroussi.

 The UIC College of Dentistry offers an innovative pre-doctoral degree program, the Doctor of Dental Medicine (DMD).
 The program is designed to graduate oral health professionals with strong competencies in health promotion and disease prevention, diagnosis, evidence-based practice, communication, collaboration, and community engagement.